zhenjiao/opstest1/opstest070401/partnerdocs/GFM.md

 The following contains the list of supported extensions in Open Publishing.

 ### 4.1 File Include
-You can include other file parts into the current file; the included file will also be configured in DFM syntax.
+You can include other file into the current file; the included file will also be configured in DFM syntax.

 #### NOTE
 > [!NOTE]